CTA NATIONAL UPDATE: FinCEN Announces Beneficial Ownership Reporting Requirements Remain Paused

 On Dec.
 3, the U.S. District Court for the Eastern District of Texas published a decision in the matter of Texas Top Cop Shop, Inc., et al. v.
-Garland, et al. issuing a preliminary nationwide injunction against the Corporate Transparency Act (Act).
+Garland, et al. issuing a preliminary nationwide injunction against the CTA.
 The court granted Plaintiff’s request for a preliminary injunction, blocking the U.S. Department of Treasury from enforcing the act’s beneficial ownership information (BOI) reporting requirements.

-In his opinion, Judge Amos L. Mazzant III grants the Plaintiff’s request to preliminary enjoin the Government from enforcing the Corporate Transparency Act and its Implementing Regulations, ruling that “Neither may be enforced, and reporting companies need not comply with the CTA’s January 1, 2025, BOI reporting deadline pending further order of the Court.”
+In his opinion, Judge Amos L. Mazzant III grants the plaintiff’s request to preliminarily enjoin the government from enforcing the Corporate Transparency Act and its implementing regulations, ruling that “Neither may be enforced, and reporting companies need not comply with the CTA’s January 1, 2025, BOI reporting deadline pending further order of the Court.”

 CAI’S FEDERAL LAWSUIT STATUS